Safer anchoring using an anchor chain length calculator! What scope is really needed?

 Vessel weight: The vessel’s displacement – in kg (or lbs, if you are using imperial units), not tonnes.
 It is only needed to work out the swell energy.

 Wind strength: Include gusts here as well, but remember that wind speed at the top of the mast is higher than at deck level, where the bulk of the windage area is.
 So, more relevant is the wind speed at deck level.
+For a wind strength less than 18 kn a warning will be issued.
+An increase of wind strength by merely 5 kn has a much more dramatic effect on the pulling angle at the anchor shaft (and hence the anchor load) at low wind speeds compared to high wind speeds when only the minimal length of chain is used.
+It is therefore prudent not to press one’s chances and add a healthy safety margin when little wind is forecast.

 Anchor depth: Measured at the position of the anchor, not the vessel.
 Zero reference level is the bow roller, not the water surface!
 For convenience, this value is split into two input fields, which you can assign as you please.
 For instance, you can store in the first field the fixed vertical difference between the bow roller and the zero reference point of your depth sounder – which most often is either the water level or the bottom of the keel.
 Then you can always use the second field for the depth sounder reading without having to make any further adjustments.
-In tidal waters use the water depth at high tide, but do check also at low tide when the swell or gusts are excessive and the snubber / bridle poor or not existent.
+In tidal waters use the water depth at high tide, but do check also at low tide when the swell or gusts are excessive and the snubber / bridle is poor or – worse – not existent.
 Remember that swell and gusts are more aggressive in shallow water.

 Chain size: Use a pull-down menu to select from a large range of chains in metric and imperial units.

 Swell energy, Vessel velocity and Vessel weight are all related via the vessel’s kinetic energy, so only either swell energy or vessel velocity needs to be entered.
-Use your chart plotter and determine the maximal speed over ground (SOG) component pointing away from the anchor to get a rough estimate for the velocity.
+Use for instance your chart plotter or a GPS app and determine the maximal speed over ground (SOG) component pointing away from the anchor to get a rough estimate for the velocity.
 Typical values are 0.2 to 0.7 kn.
 Larger values generally mean you are anchoring in the wrong spot!
 Often, a snubber / bridle is needed to keep this contribution in check.
 Generally, this value is larger for multihulls and small boats where the ratio of windage area to vessel weight (for gusts) or underwater surface area to vessel weight (for swell) is very large.
 These vessels move strongly at anchor.
 A compact heavy displacement vessel, on the other hand, will hardly move at all for the same swell or gust, and will therefore record much lower values.
 This has a great influence on the behaviour in shallow water, when anchoring with chain only.

-Snubber [quality]: In Basic Mode, you only need to select one of a few preset choices for your snubber / bridle, ranging from ’none‘ to ‚excellent‘.
+Snubber [quality]: In Basic Mode, you only need to select one of a few preset choices for the elasticity of your snubber / bridle, ranging from ‘none’ to ‘excellent’.
 A snubber is a piece of elastic rope that is on the one end attached to the chain and on the other end to, e.g., a cleat on the foredeck.
-Strain relief is the key word here.
+Strain relief is the keyword here.
 A bridle is the equivalent for a catamaran or trimaran.
 If you have the feeling that the snubber stretch predicted by the app is more than what you actually observe, then this is a sign that your snubber is not as good as you may think and you should give it a poorer rating until the calculated stretch matches with what you observe.
 You can always switch to Expert Mode to see what these preset choices correspond to in terms of Snubber stretch @ 8 Beaufort / 40.2 kn.
-If you select ‚custom‘, you can set any value even in Basic mode.
+If you select ‘custom’, you can set any value even in Basic mode.
 This value will be maintained as long as you do not overwrite it again in Basic or in Expert mode.
-In fact, if you do know your snubber’s data sheet and in particular its stretch at a certain load, you can and should enter it either in Expert Mode, or as ‚custom‘ value in Basic Mode.
+In fact, if you do know your snubber’s data sheet and in particular its stretch at a certain load, you can and should enter it either in Expert Mode, or as ‘custom’ value in Basic Mode.
 The steps to perform the required conversions to what this app needs as input are described in a Tip in the Expert Mode section.

 Rope elasticity: In Basic mode, you can specify the elasticity of your anchor rope in qualitative terms.
 What those mean you can check by temporarily switching to Expert mode.
 Please note that in very strong winds / swell too much elasticity may overpower the rope and cause it to stretch too much.
 In this case less elasticity is better / safer.